MaciejPolanski/v_mremap/README.md

 - Having also C memory, grow A to (A + B + C) size _(This step fails: `EFAULT 14 Bad address`)_
 - Move C to a newly added space at the end of A

-Since 'grow' call works the first time, but dosen't work at the second time, I conclude that problem in second call is that memory is constructed from two separete in-kernel regions so `mremap` cannot handle such parameter.
+Since 'grow' call works the first time, but doesn't work at the second time, I conclude that problem in second call is that memory is constructed from two separate in-kernel regions so `mremap` cannot handle such parameter.

 Such diagnosis may have some support in the kernel comments, however I am not sure how to interpret `mm/mremap.c: mremap_to()`:
 ```